 - Avoid foods that are high in fat and refined sugars.

-Q: Do creams and spa treatments that claim to get rid of cellulite work?
+Do creams and spa treatments that claim to get rid of cellulite actually work?

-A: There is no magic answer to cellulite.
+There’s no magic solution to eliminating cellulite.
 Once it’s there, it’s difficult to get rid of.
 It doesn’t always respond well even if you adjust your diet or get more exercise.

-There is no scientific proof that the creams on the market work.
+There isn’t any scientific proof that creams on the market work.
 In fact, some have ingredients that can cause adverse skin reactions — so use caution if you decide to try them.

-Some spas offer vigorous massage in areas where you have cellulite.
+Some spas offer vigorous massage in areas where you might have cellulite.
 This can increase blood flow and reduce excess fluid.
-These massages may help, but the improvements won’t last.
-Most at-home therapies and spa treatments only make you look better for several hours after treatment.
+While these massages may help, the improvements won’t last.
+Most at-home therapies and spa treatments only diminish the dimples for several hours after treatment.

-A: Not permanent, no. But there are minimally invasive or surgical interventions that aim to eliminate the fibrous cords pulling down on the skin.
+“Unfortunately, no. But there are minimally invasive or surgical interventions that aim to eliminate the fibrous cords pulling down on the skin,” says Dr. Khetarpal.

-The Food and Drug Administration has approved a few, including Cellfina™ and Cellulaze™.
+The U.S. Food and Drug Administration (FDA) has approved a couple of procedures, including Cellfina® and Cellulaze™.
 The results of these procedures have been shown to last for more than three years.
+A new injectable called Qwo® was FDA approved in 2021 for cellulite dimples on the buttocks.
+It’s a series of in-office treatments that can improve the appearance of dimples on your buttocks.

-It’s important to do your homework if you are considering one of these longer-lasting solutions.
+It’s important to do your homework if you’re considering one of these longer-lasting solutions.
 Talk to your doctor or dermatologist and investigate your options, including those that are FDA-approved.